junzis/pyModeS/README.md

 ### Batch decode (mixed message types)

-Pass a list of hex strings and parallel timestamps.
+Pass a list of hex strings and parallel timestamps in seconds.
 Any mix of downlink formats, typecodes, and Comm-B registers is fine — the dispatcher routes each message to the right decoder and uses the timestamps to resolve CPR pairs and disambiguate